 There are two types of non-convertible debentures:

-Companies provide non-convertible debentures through open market public issues, which the interested investors can buy with a specified period.
+Companies provide non-convertible debentures through open market public issues, which interested investors can buy within a specified period.

 Non-Convertible Debentures are traded in the stock market.

-Non-convertible debentures are not backed by any collateral, thus only companies with good credit rating can issue debentures.
-Even the NCD debentures are regularly rated by the credit rating agencies.
+Non-convertible debentures are not backed by any collateral, thus, only companies with good credit ratings can issue debentures.
+Even the NCD debentures are regularly rated by credit rating agencies.